rochonma/mxl/rust-bindings/README.md

 - Use `rustfmt` in it's default settings for code formatting.
 - The `cargo clippy` should be always clean.
 - Try to avoid adding more dependencies, unless really necessary.
+- Never use `unwrap`, `expect`, or a similar construct that causes a panic.
+Always return errors.
+Tests are an exception.

 ## Building